 Symmetrical collapses normally reinflate without pilot input, however a quick input of 15 to 20cm of brake applied symmetrically will speed the process and reduce the likelihood of the wing tips coming together in a horseshoe and resulting cravats.
 Never let your tips come together in a front collapse, use enough input to stop this happening.
+If the wing does not spontaneously reinflate after a frontal collapse, pump the brakes hard to provoke the nose to open, this could take 2 or 3 pumps in extreme cases.

-If your Mantra R11 collapses in accelerated flight, immediately release the accelerator, return trimmers to the neutral position (if untrimmed) and actively control the glider.
+If your Mantra R12 collapses in accelerated flight, immediately release the accelerator, return trimmers to the neutral position (if untrimmed) and actively control the glider.